kamleshsahoo/ComplexSystemsProject2021/README.md

 # Major depression as a symptom network
 Our model is a network - representation of major depression.
 The final model is a Netlogo implementation showing the dynamics of depression over time while the analysis is performed in Python.

+## Data
+- All the data is included in the zip file.
+- The empirical data we used to create our final model is based on the 14 symptoms disaggregated network model of Major Depression in the paper https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0167490 .
+The dataset is publicly available at https://figshare.com/projects/Major_depression_as_a_complex_dynamic_system_accepted_for_publication_in_PLoS_ONE_/17360
 ## Required Python dependencies
 Besides the standard python data analysis (*numpy, pandas, scipy*) and plotting libraries (*matplotlib*), please install the following:
 - *Rise* extension for Jupyter sildeshow